 Treatment for Biceps Tendonitis

-There are a multitude of treatments for bicepital tendonitis.
-The best treatment to prevent biceps tendonitis is rest and avoid activities which initially caused the inflammation.
+There are a multitude of treatments for bicep tendonitis.
+The best injury prevention plan to prevent biceps tendonitis is rest and avoid activities which initially caused the inflammation.
 If you are no better after rest, icing the area and doing the exercise program above (shoulder exercises), it is time to make an appointment with Tebby Chiropractic and Sports Medicine Clinic to investigate nonsurgical treatments options and pain management protocols, prior to corticosteroid injections for the treatment of biceps tendinitis.

 The best treatment for bicep tendonitis is to rest the tendons and to avoid in the activity that caused inflammation to the area in the first place.
 If after two weeks of applying ice, resting the area, and doing exercises to relieve biceps tendinitis with no improvement, it is time to see Tebby Chiropractic and Sports Medicine Clinic to explore more effective treatment options.